adamint-app/adamint-frontend/src/routes/about.md

 <svelte:head>

-   <title>AdaMint | About</title>
+   <title>AstroMint | About</title>
 </svelte:head>

-# What is AdaMint?
+# What is AstroMint?

--  AdaMint lets you create any number of currencies and NFTs you want - free of charge.
+-  AstroMint lets you create any number of currencies and NFTs you want - free of charge.
 You only pay Cardano network fees (< 1 ADA)!
 -  All minted currencies use single Policy ID which allows their holders to be confident in their security.
 -  You can easily check if tokens supposedly minted on this website are legitimate by checking their Policy Id.